Copano Bay Watershed

 allen.berthold@ag.tamu.edu

-Allen Berthold, Ph.D., is the interim director at TWRI, where he has served in leadership roles for water-related projects in both agricultural and urban settings across Texas.
+Allen Berthold, Ph.D., associate director at TWRI, has served in leadership roles for water-related projects in both agricultural and urban settings across Texas.

 Stephanie deVilleneuve